ElementAstro/atom-docs/src/content/docs/en/system/lregistry.md

 ---
-title: Registry Class Documentation
+title: Registry
-description: Detailed documentation for the Registry class in the atom::system namespace, including constructors, methods for managing registry keys and values, backup and restore operations, and usage examples.
+description: Detailed for the Registry class in the atom::system namespace, including constructors, methods for managing registry keys and values, backup and restore operations, and usage examples.
 ---

-# Atom System Registry Management Library Documentation

-This document provides a detailed explanation of the `Registry` class available in the `atom::system` namespace for managing registry operations.

 ## Table of Contents